Enterprice-Applications/Book-store-web-page/README.md

 # Technologies Used

     HTML5, CSS3, JavaScript
+    Fontawsome
     Bootstrap for styling

 # Usage

+	Customers can easily Navigate to other pages.
     Register as a new user or log in as an existing user.
     Browse the available books and add them to your shopping cart.
     Proceed to checkout to complete your purchase.